-Certain commercial entities, equipment, products, or materials may be identified in this document in order to describe an experimental procedure or concept adequately.
-Such identification is not intended to imply recommendation or endorsement by NIST or NCCoE, nor is it intended to imply that the entities, equipment, products, or materials are necessarily the best available for the purpose.
+Certain commercial entities, equipment, products, or materials may be identified or company logo or other insignia in order to acknowledge their participation in this collaboration or to describe an experimental procedure or concept adequately.
+Such identification is not intended to imply special status or relationship with NIST or recommendation or endorsement by NIST or NCCoE; neither is it intended to imply that the entities, equipment, products, or materials are necessarily the best available for the purpose.

-All comments are subject to release under the Freedom of Information Act (FOIA).
+All comments are subject to release under the Freedom of Information Act.

 NATIONAL CYBERSECURITY CENTER OF EXCELLENCE

 The National Cybersecurity Center of Excellence (NCCoE), a part of the National Institute of Standards and Technology (NIST), is a collaborative hub where industry organizations, government agencies, and academic institutions work together to address businesses’ most pressing cybersecurity issues.
 This public-private partnership enables the creation of practical cybersecurity solutions for specific industries, as well as for broad, cross-sector technology challenges.
-Through consortia under Cooperative Research and Development Agreements (CRADAs), including technology partners—from Fortune 50 market leaders to smaller companies specializing in IT security—the NCCoE applies standards and best practices to develop modular, easily adaptable example cybersecurity solutions using commercially available technology.
-The NCCoE documents this example solution in the NIST Special Publication 1800 series, which maps capabilities to the NIST Cyber Security Framework and details the steps needed for another entity to recreate the example solution.
-The NCCoE was established in 2012 by NIST in partnership with the State of Maryland and Montgomery County, Md.
+Through consortia under Cooperative Research and Development Agreements (CRADAs), including technology partners—from Fortune 50 market leaders to smaller companies specializing in information technology security—the NCCoE applies standards and best practices to develop modular, easily adaptable example cybersecurity solutions using commercially available technology.
+The NCCoE documents these example solutions in the NIST Special Publication 1800 series, which maps capabilities to the NIST Cybersecurity Framework and details the steps needed for another entity to re-create the example solution.
+The NCCoE was established in 2012 by NIST in partnership with the State of Maryland and Montgomery County, Maryland.

 NIST CYBERSECURITY PRACTICE GUIDES

 Federal Information Processing Standards (FIPS) Publication 201-2, “Personal Identity Verification (PIV) of Federal Employees and Contractors,” establishes a standard for a PIV system based on secure and reliable forms of identity credentials issued by the federal government to its employees and contractors.
-These credentials are intended to authenticate individuals who require access to federally controlled facilities, information systems, and applications.
-In 2005, when FIPS 201 was published, logical access was geared toward traditional computing devices (i.e., desktop and laptop computers) where the PIV card provides common multifactor authentication mechanisms through integrated smart card readers across the federal government.
-With the emergence of computing devices such as tablets, convertible computers, and in particular mobile devices, the use of PIV cards has proved challenging.
+These credentials are intended to authenticate individuals to federally controlled facilities, information systems, and applications as part of access management.
+In 2005, when FIPS 201 was published, authentication of individuals was geared toward traditional computing devices (i.e., desktop and laptop computers) where the PIV Card provides common multifactor authentication mechanisms through integrated or external smart card readers, where available.
+With the emergence of computing devices, such as tablets, hybrid computers, and, in particular, mobile devices, the use of PIV Cards has proved to be challenging.
 Mobile devices lack the integrated smart card readers found in laptop and desktop computers and require separate card readers attached to devices to provide authentication services.
-To extend the value of PIV systems into mobile devices that do not have PIV Card readers, NIST developed technical guidelines on the implementation and lifecycle of identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV card.
-These NIST guidelines, published in 2014, describe Derived PIV Credentials (DPCs) which leverage identity proofing and vetting results of current and valid PIV credentials.
+To extend the value of PIV systems into mobile devices that do not have PIV Card readers, NIST developed technical guidelines on the implementation and life cycle of identity credentials that are issued by federal departments and agencies to individuals who possess and prove control over a valid PIV Card.
+These NIST guidelines, published in 2014, describe Derived PIV Credentials (DPCs) that leverage identity proofing and vetting results of current and valid PIV credentials.

-This project resulted in a freely available NIST Cybersecurity Practice Guide which demonstrates how an organization can continue to provide two-factor authentication for users with a mobile device that leverages the strengths of the PIV standard.
-Although this project is primarily aimed at the Federal sector’s needs, it is also relevant to mobile device users with smart card based credentials in the private sector.
+This project resulted in a freely available NIST Cybersecurity Practice Guide that demonstrates how an organization can continue to provide multifactor authentication for users with a mobile device that leverages the strengths of the PIV standard.
+Although this project is aimed primarily at the federal sector’s needs, it is also relevant to mobile device users with smart card-based credentials in the private sector.

 We are grateful to the following individuals for their generous contributions of expertise and time.